bppugm/icosia-2020/dev/README.md

-# Website for the ICST 2020
+# Website for the ICoSIA 2020

-This is the website for The 6<sup>th</sup> International Conference on Science and Technology (ICST 2020), hosted by Universitas Gadjah Mada.
+This is the website for The 6<sup>th</sup> International Conference on Science and Technology (ICoSIA 2020), hosted by Universitas Gadjah Mada.

 ## Credits